 BCC’s Articulation Officer’s primary role is to be a resource for faculty when developing new or updating/revising transferable courses.
-The Articulation officer initiates faculty approved articulation proposals for the two General Education (G.E.) patterns for transfer, CSU-GE (California State University-General Education) Breadth Requirements and IGETC (Intersegmental General Education Transfer Curriculum) as well as proposing BCC courses for the Associate (AA/AS) Degree General Education Requirements.
-Faculty initiated articulation proposals also include course-to-course and major articulation agreements with individual CSUs, UCs, and California Private/Independent Colleges and Universities.
+The Articulation officer initiates faculty approved articulation proposals for the General Education (G.E.) patterns for transfer: the CSU-GE Breadth Requirements (California State University-General Education) and the UC GE (IGETC) Breadth Requirements (Intersegmental General Education Transfer Curriculum) as well as proposing BCC courses for the Associate (AA/AS) Degree General Education Requirements.
+Faculty-initiated articulation proposals also include course-to-course and major articulation agreements with individual CSUs, UCs, and California Private/Independent Colleges and Universities.

-As you navigate through the Articulation Program website, you will find additional information, e.g. Calendar with important Articulation Deadlines, Articulation Information, Curriculum Resources, web links for ASSIST & ASSIST demos, etc.
+As you navigate through the Articulation Program website, you will find additional information through the links on this page.

 Benefits of Articulation for Students

 - Eases transition from one educational level to another